awsdocs/aws-transfer-user-guide/doc_source/transfer-file.md

 | --- |
 | SSH\_FXP\_READLINK | SSH\_FXP\_SYMLINK | SSH\_FXP\_STAT when the requested file is a symlink | SSH\_FXP\_REALPATH when the requested path contains any symlink components |

+**Avoid `setstat` errors**
+Some SFTP file transfer clients can attempt to change the attributes of remote files, including timestamp and permissions, using commands, such as SETSTAT when uploading the file\.
+However, these commands are not compatible with object storage systems, such as Amazon S3\.
+Due to this incompatibility, file uploads from these clients can result in errors even when the file is otherwise successfully uploaded\.
++ When you call the `CreateServer` or `UpdateServer` API, use the `ProtocolDetails` option `SetStatOption` to ignore the error that is generated when the client attempts to use SETSTAT on a file you are uploading to an S3 bucket\.
++ Set the value to `ENABLE_NO_OP` to have the Transfer Family server ignore the SETSTAT command, and upload files without needing to make any changes to your SFTP client\.
++ Note that while the `SetStatOption` `ENABLE_NO_OP` setting ignores the error, it *does* generate a log entry in CloudWatch Logs, so you can determine when the client is making a SETSTAT call\.

+ For the API details for this option, see [ProtocolDetails](https://docs.aws.amazon.com/transfer/latest/userguide/API_ProtocolDetails.html)\.

 **Generate public\-private key pair**
  Before you can transfer a file, you must have a public\-private key pair available\.
 If you have not previously generated a key pair, see [Generate SSH keys](key-management.md#sshkeygen)\.